CWWhitney/ethnoforestry_agroforestry/README.md

 ## Ethnoforestry and Agroforestry

 Ethnoforestry is the study and practice of the relationship between people and forests, particularly focusing on the traditional knowledge and cultural practices associated with forest management.
-This section provides an overview of the principles and significance of ethnoforestry.
 Agroforestry is an integrated land use management system that combines trees and shrubs with agricultural crops and/or livestock.
-This section explores the benefits, types, and implementation of agroforestry systems.

 Figure Ethnoforestry v2
 ![diagram_forestry drawio](https://github.com/CWWhitney/ethnoforestry_agroforestry/assets/19190662/b1f80d11-6123-46ac-a8d2-304ec2bd2a9a)